Analysis of mass-transferring binary candidates in the Milky Way: New sample of HG objects

 \section{New sample of HG objects}

-Following our results, we redid the same selection steps described in Sect. \ref{section:sample_selection}, but this time on the \texttt{SHBoost} input catalogue instead of {\tt StarHorse}.
+The analysis of our initial sample showed that uncertainties in the extinction were the main cause of including contaminants in our selection process.
+Given the appearance of new catalogues, we redid the same selection steps described in Sect. \ref{section:sample_selection}, but this time on the \texttt{SHBoost} input catalogue instead of {\tt StarHorse}.
 In this case, we only looked at H$\alpha$ EW values for the selection of hydrogen emitters, and we removed false positives by visual inspection of the calibrated XP spectra.
 We did not remove any further sources that might have a classification in \texttt{SIMBAD} or other catalogues.
 The other selection steps were kept the same.

 The filtering process provided a new preliminary sample composed of 444 sources.
 After visually inspecting the XP spectra of the preliminary sample, we finished with a new sample composed of 308 HG stars that fit our criteria.
 We will explore this new sample in future research.
 We present this new sample in a table made available in its entirety via CDS/VizieR.